Cost of Loving

 Take a look at our journey this summer!

 Home Office Subvert Campaign - 9th July 2019

-7 years ago, Theresa May created her Hostile Environment.
-In 2019, this policy has seen 10's of 1000s of innocent, loving families/couples torn apart just because one of them isn't British.
+Seven years ago, Theresa May created her Hostile Environment.
+In 2019, this policy has seen tens of 1000s of innocent, loving families/couples torn apart just because one of them isn’t British.
 Meet some of our families here and share their stories on Twitter from 9th July @ 9.30am

 For the last two years, Reunite Families UK and JCWI have been putting our voices to another use in the campaign by putting on A Christmas Carol on the steps of St Martin in the Field in London’s famous Trafalgar Square.
 Families travel from all over the UK to join us as we raise awareness about the cruel rules that tear families and children apart.
 Christmas is an especially hard time for our families but it is the children who really lose out.
 Details will be posted later in the year for our 2019 Christmas Carol event in London so please join us!

 We are currently working with JCWI to build more awareness within Parliament about the rules ahead of the Immigration Bill that is currently in progress.
 Bringing the reality of the rules to the MPs is a crucial part of this work and with our voices of experience within this group we can show the real impact of these cruel rules on innocent families.

 Reunite Families UK took part of the evidence gathering for the 2018 UN Special Rapporteur visit to the UK.
 To find out more about this visit click here.

 In 2018, Reunite Families UK took part in gathering evidence for CRAE’s State of Children’s Rights